 *Note: Deputies are not elected.
 All board terms end in November 2020.
 You may contact township officials by calling the township office (906-343-6535).

 Regular meetings are generally held on the first Monday of each month at 7 PM (meeting schedule ).
-(Note: In September 2018, the meeting will be the first Tuesday due to the Labor Day holiday).
+(Note: In September, the meeting is on the first Tuesday due to the Labor Day holiday).
 They are held at the Onota Township Hall, located at E1461 Deerton-Sand Lake Road in Deerton.
-Special meetings are held as necessary, and always have a notice listing the date, time, and purpose of the meeting posted (at least 18 hours in advance).
+Special meetings are held on an as-needed basis, and always have a notice listing the date, time, and purpose of the meeting posted at the township hall and on this site (at least 18 hours in advance).

 How can I participate in a meeting?

 There are two public comment periods during each board meeting.
-If you are unable to attend a meeting, you may also write a letter to the board.
-Please address all public correspondence to Onota Township Board; PO Box 100; Deerton, MI 49822.
+If you are unable to attend, you may write a letter or email to the board addressing your concerns.
+Please direct all written messages to the Onota Township Board (mail: PO Box 100, Deerton, MI 49822 / email: firstname.lastname@example.org).
+Correspondence must be signed and/or list the author’s name; anonymous letters and emails cannot be included in board meetings.

 Meeting minutes are posted for regular and special** township board meetings.
 Minutes are available only as PDF files (note: if you do not currently have a program that will read PDFs, you may search the web for ‘free pdf reader’ to acquire a program at no cost).
 Minutes are added to the site only after being approved by the board at the next meeting.
 If you would like to read minutes from meetings not listed here, please contact the township clerk.